influxdata/telegraf/plugins/secretstores/systemd/README.md

 +subsystem
 ```

 The output should look similar to the above.
-If TPM2 is available on your system
+If TPM2 is available on your
-credentials can also be tied to the device by utilizing TPM2 sealing.
+system, credentials can also be tied to the device by utilizing TPM2 sealing.
 See the [systemd-creds man-page][systemd-creds] for details.

 Now setup the credentials by creating the root key.